-To promote the welfare of animals through research and education.
+To promote the welfare of animals through research, outreach and education.

-The Campbell Centre has over forty Associated Faculty members, drawn from the sciences, humanities and social sciences.
+The Campbell Centre has over fifty Associated Faculty members, drawn from the sciences, humanities and social sciences.
 Faculty profiles.

 The Campbell Centre for the Study of Animal Welfare

 247 ANNU Building, University of Guelph, Guelph, ON, CANADA, N1G 2W1, email@example.com